volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 The first script checks if all your files meet the specified criteria and throws errors in the terminal, if not.

-The second one does exactly the same job, but it also tries to fix whatever can be fixed without the developer's help.
+The second one does the same job, but it also tries to fix whatever can be fixed without the developer's help.

 **Important note:** the following scripts run eslint for all files.
-If you want to run it agains specific folder, replace `.` with the path to the folder, for example: `eslint src/`.
+If you want to run it against specific folder, replace `.` with the path to the folder, for example `eslint src/`.

 Refer to the [](https://github.com/axios/axios)[official documentation](https://eslint.org/docs/user-guide/configuring) to find out more.